Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Application: Functional Global Sensitivity Analysis of an ensemble of Climate Economy Models

-Each input is seen as a discrete variable with three different levels ${SSP1,\,SSP2,\,SSP3}$.
-These levels represent the main diagnonal in a cartesian plane where on the two axes we have challenges to mitigation and adaptation to climate change.
-Specifically, SSP2 is a "middle of the road" scenario, in which the current patterns in terms of key variables are preserved along the century, while SSP1 and SSP3 are two "mutated" cases.
-SSP1 represents a "green" world, with higher GDP per capita, lower population growth, more energy efficient firms and consumers, a low availability of fossil fuels and high availability of low carbon technologies.
+Each input is seen as a discrete variable with three different levels $\{SSP1,$ $SSP2,\,SSP3 \}.$ These levels represent the main diagnonal in a cartesian plane where on the two axes we have challenges to mitigation and adaptation to climate change.
+Specifically, SSP2 is a ``middle of the road'' scenario, in which the current patterns in terms of key variables are preserved along the century, while SSP1 and SSP3 are two ``mutated'' cases.
+SSP1 represents a ``green'' world, with higher GDP per capita, lower population growth, more energy efficient firms and consumers, a low availability of fossil fuels and high availability of low carbon technologies.
 SSP3, instead, is a polluted world, with high population growth, especially in developing countries, inequality in GDP per capita, higher energy intensity and lower efficiency, higher availability of fossil fuels and lower availability of low carbon technologies.
-A more thorough characterization of SSPs and \ch{CO2} emissions drivers can be found in \cite{Marangoni2017} and references therein.
+A more thorough characterization of SSPs and \ch{CO2} emissions drivers can be found in \cite{marangoni_sensitivity_2017} and references therein.

 We assume $SSP2$ to be our reference level, and $SSP1,\,SSP3$ to be two different shifted levels.
 We thus compute two different sets of sensitivity indices: one for the contrast $SSP2 - SSP1$, the second one for $SSP2 - SSP3$.
-Thanks to the efficient definition of sensitivity indices, derived from \cite{Borgonovo2010}, we need $2(n+1)$ runs for each contrast.
+Thanks to the efficient definition of sensitivity indices, derived from \cite{borgonovo_sensitivity_2010}, we need $2(n+1)$ runs for each contrast.
 This means that the total number of experimental runs for each contrast is $2(n+1)$ times the number of models, yielding $60$

-We can extract the functional profile underlying the discrete evaluation of \ch{CO2} emissions generated by IAMs by using a smoothing spline approach \citep{Ramsay2005}, thus obtaining a continuous functional evaluation of \ch{CO2} emissions during the whole course of the century.
-We used $9$ cubic spline functions with equally spaced knots, placed in correspondence of the discrete data points.
-This choice, as shown by \citep{DeBoor2001}, is the one that minimizes the smoothing error.
-The weighting parameter of the smoothing procedure $\lambda=100$ has been chosen via Generalized Cross Validation.
-We now have, for every combination $r$ of inputs in the dataset, a function $CO2(t)_r$ that represent the emission profile generated by the specific set of inputs.
+We can extract the functional profile underlying the discrete evaluation of \ch{CO2} emissions generated by IAMs by using a smoothing spline approach, based on the use of roughness penalties \citep[][Ch.
+5]{ramsay_functional_2005}, thus obtaining a continuous functional evaluation of \ch{CO2} emissions during the whole course of the century.
+In other words, being $r_i, i \in [2010,2020,\ldots,2090]$ the discrete data points generated by a run of the model ensemble for a given year, we want to fit a smooth function assuming the model $r_i = y(i) + \theta_i$ and a basis function expansion for the generic model run $x(t)$ of the form